List of content you will read in this article:

 - Performance: It is designed for performance, making it suitable for tasks that require high graphical fidelity, such as 3D rendering or video playback.

-- Clipboard Integration: TigerVNC allows for easy clipboard sharing between the local and remote desktops, simplifying the process of copying and pasting text and files.
+- Clipboard Integration: TigerVNC allows for easy clipboard sharing between the local and remote desktops, simplifying copying and pasting text and files.

 - Authentication Options: Users can configure various authentication methods, including password-based, username/password, or Kerberos, to secure remote access.